 Let me say, we’ve all been there.
-Your boss hands you a stack of documents he wants scanned in to share with the rest of your team.
+Your boss hands you a stack of documents he wants scanned in to share with the rest of your team, but he wants them secure, so scan to email won’t do.
 Maybe you need to use those photos you took to create a presentation.
-You have the perfect machine to help you with the task too, because right there in the office is a nice Canon ImageRunner Advance.
+You have the perfect machine to help you with the task too, because right there in the office is a nice Canon ImageRunner Advance, and scanning directly to your computer is faster and more secure.

 It should be easy enough to do, right?
 Right!